EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Dependency Cleanup

-If an Effect has no outstanding dependencies, it can be used to construct a `Layer`.
+An Effect without outstanding dependencies can be used to construct a `ZLayer`.
 We can use this to correct a dangerous oversight: We heat up our `Oven`, but never turn it off!
 We can build an `Oven` that turns itself off when it is no longer needed.